 Punta Arenas is Patagonia’s most important commercial centre and this duty free port was an early frontier town.
 Before the opening of the Panama Canal, the only way around South America was via the extreme southern tip of Chile and therefore Punta Arenas was a necessary stopping point in the Pacific-Atlantic shipping route.
 There is time to visit Zona Franca, the duty free district en route to Punta Arenas.

-We also visit the nearby Magellanic penguin colony at Seno Otway (Otway Inlet), where around five thousand pairs of these strange, docile birds return annually between November and February to burrow, breed and raise their young, in their birthplace.
+We also visit the nearby Magellanic penguin colony at Seno Otway (seasonal), where around five thousand pairs of these strange, docile birds return annually between November and February to burrow, breed and raise their young, in their birthplace.
 You can watch the comic antics of these special penguins from special viewing platforms as they march back and forth between their burrows and the sea where they search for food.
 Each pair raises two chicks per season and takes turns looking after the young.
 Mating occurs in October and brooding over the eggs follows in November.
 From mid November to mid December the eggs hatch, then throughout January and February the newborns change their features and start to swim.
 From mid March to April the penguins head back to the southern coast of Brazil and the Atlantic Islands.